act-now-coalition/act-now-links-service/README.md

 #### Success response

-Returns new or updated share link for the URL provided with meta tags according to the data params.
+Returns new or fetched share link for the URL provided with meta tags according to the data params.

 * **Code:** `200 <br />`
 * **Content:** `<share link URL>`